DiNitride/Discord-Music-Status/README.md

 5. Find "token" under "key"
 6. Copy the text in quotes on the same row, DO NOT KEEP THE QUOTES

-#### Installing Logbook and Discord via Pip

-Open command prompt, and type `pip install logbook` and `pip install discord.py` This should install both modules

-If for some reason it doesn't, [read here](https://packaging.python.org/tutorials/installing-packages/)

 ### FAQ and Troubleshooting
-This program has been tested and is 100% functional, providing the enviroments it is run in are correct.

 ###### Ensure Discord.py is updated to the latest version
 A breaking change may have happened to the Discord API, which is out of my control, and you will need to update your installation.
 In the event that the problem is not fixed by the library, and I need to update my code, please open an issue in the issues tab.